Interna1ta/local-stories-server/README.md

-# Towntype
+# Agora

-I started this project as the final project of [Ironhack Web Development Bootcamp](www.ironhack.com/).
+Agora is a microblogging service that I started this project as the final project of [Ironhack Web Development Bootcamp](www.ironhack.com/).

-Towntype is a hyperlocal community microblogging service.
-We give voice to communities.

-I've started designing it with [Sketch](https://www.sketchapp.com/) and then give some interactivity with [inVision](https://www.invisionapp.com/).

 ## User stories